-It has been 75 years since the Mackinac Island State Park Commission bought what became the Michigan Governor’s Summer Residence.
-To this day, the home remains one of many unique sights to see on a narrated carriage tour around Mackinac Island.
+It has been more than 75 years since the Mackinac Island State Park Commission bought what became the Michigan Governor’s Summer Residence.
+To this day, the home remains one of many unique sights to see on a narrated horse-drawn carriage tour around Mackinac Island.

 - The historic three-story home at Huron Road and Fort Street, near Fort Mackinac, was one of the first cottages built on state parkland as Mackinac Island transitioned from a military hub to a tourism attraction.
 But it wasn’t built as a second home for the governor.